Brookmans Park transmitting station: History

 The first station, on 842 kHz, (356 m) 50 kW, went into service in on 21 October 1929, the second on 1148 kHz, (261 m) initially 30 kW, followed on 9 March 1930.

 The original antenna configuration for the station was two T-antennas hung from four 200 ft towers, one T-antenna to the north of the station and the other to the south of the station.

 Shortly after the commencement of transmissions, the channels were identified by a name denoting its function.
-The National channel was carried on 842 kHz, and a "Regional" service on 1148 kHz.
+The BBC National Programme was carried on 842 kHz, and the "Regional" service on 1148 kHz.

 The transmitting station itself featured the latest transmitters from the Marconi Company.
 No public electricity supply was available so large generators were installed and an extensive support staff was recruited and trained by the BBC.

 In 1939, a 91.4 m mast was built on the south side of the station, which along with the existing south T-antenna made a directional array pointing towards central London.
 This antenna configuration would be used after the war for the BBC Light Programme.

 During the Second World War an extension was added to the northern side of the transmitter building and a 140 kW STC transmitter was installed.

 In the mid-1950s a 152.4 m mast radiator was constructed on a field around 1/2 mi north of station for the BBC Home Service and the original north T-antenna would become a reserve antenna for that service.

 The station was re-engineered in the late 1970s and an extra T-antenna (mini T) was hung between two 18.3 m poles constructed a few hundred feet north from the original north T-antenna, and new transmission equipment was installed replacing the original Marconi transmitters, the 140 kW STC transmitter, and other BBC-designed transmission equipment which was installed in the 1960s.

 After the re-engineering the south T-antenna and the 91.4 m mast transmitted BBC Radio London and Radio 3; the north T-antenna along with the newly installed mini T-antenna was used for Radio 1, and the 152.4 m mast was used for Radio 2.

-In the years since the re-engineering little has changed to the antenna and structure layout of the station, but the services have changed and the station now transmits Absolute Radio instead of Radio 3, Sunrise Radio instead of BBC Radio London, Talksport instead of Radio 1, and BBC Radio 5 Live instead of Radio 2.
+In the years since the re-engineering little has changed to the antenna and structure layout of the station, but the services have changed and in the 2010s the station transmitted Absolute Radio instead of Radio 3, Sunrise Radio instead of BBC Radio London, Talksport instead of Radio 1, and BBC Radio 5 Live instead of Radio 2.
+BBC Radio London also aired on MW from this transmitter between 1972 and 1993.

 Much development has taken place and the station is now the home to many communications companies that operate various satellite and communication services.